agouy/straf/README.md

 > Gouy, A., & Zieger, M. (2017).
 STRAF - A convenient online tool for STR data evaluation in forensic genetics.
 Forensic Science International: Genetics, 30, 148-151.

 ### Running the application locally

 It is possible to run the latest version of the app locally, provided that R is installed on your system.
+You simply need to run the following lines in R:

 ```R
 library(shiny)